0xReki/0xreki.github.io/_posts/2022/2022-11-02-omg-we-got-hacked.md

 >
 > Please note that Bitcoin is anonymous and no one will find out that y0u have c0mplied.

-As much as I hate crypto, I have to correct: crypto is at most pseudonymous.
+As much as I hate cryptocurrencies, I have to correct: it's at most pseudonymous.
-And you *can* connect crypto addresses to people if put in enough effort.
+And you *can* connect cryptocurrency addresses to people if put in enough effort.
+It's even easier if they use the same address over and over again.

 {:class="ml-1 pl-4" style="border-left: 1px solid"}
 > Finally d0n't reply as this email is unmonit0red.